Neurological Assessment and GCS

 |Makes no movement||None||1|

-An individual’s level of consciousness can deteriorate due to many different reasons, such as head injuries, increased intracranial pressure, haemorrhage, or lesions and tumours.
+An individual’s level of consciousness may deteriorate for a number of different reasons, including head injuries, increased intracranial pressure, haemorrhage, or lesions and tumours.

-Determining the level of consciousness depends on the individual you are assessing and can be easy or difficult.
+Determining a patient’s level of consciousness may be easy or difficult, depending on the individual you are assessing.

-Sometimes this will be obvious when you are talking to the patient, sometimes you may make note that they are not responding in an appropriate way or appear confused, and sometimes they may show no response at all.
+In some cases, the patient’s level of consciousness will be obvious when you are talking to them.
+However, sometimes you may find that they are not responding in an appropriate way or appear confused.
+Sometimes they may show no response at all.

-Sound and pain are the most common stimuli used to assess an individual’s level of consciousness.
+Sound and pain are the most common stimuli used to assess a patient’s level of consciousness.

-For example, sound is used by speaking to the patient, whilst pain is reserved for the patient with a decreased level of consciousness who is not responding when you are speaking to them (Koutoukidis et al. 2017; Mooney & Comerford 2003).
+Sound can be used by speaking to the patient, whilst pain is usually reserved for patients with a decreased level of consciousness who are not responding when you are speaking to them (Koutoukidis et al. 2017; Mooney & Comerford 2003).

-Painful stimuli can sometimes be necessary in order to rouse the patient who has a decreased level of consciousness.
+The use of painful stimuli is sometimes necessary in order to rouse a patient who has a decreased level of consciousness.
 The response of the patient to painful stimuli can be classed as:

 (Koutoukidis et al. 2017)

-When we are assessing the patient’s pupils, we are gaining information regarding the brain and also if there has been an increase in intracranial pressure.
+When we are assessing the patient’s pupils, we are gaining information regarding the brain and determining whether there has been an increase in intracranial pressure.